shasibhusanJena/user-sync.py/docs/en/user-manual/oneroster.md

 include_only:
        status: "active"
 ```
  which will filter out all non-active users.
-At this time, it is only possible to specify a global match parameter -- e.g., using sourcedId means ALL group mappings must match by this - you can't use sourcedId for one and name for another.
-This flexibility may be added down the line as an additional :: delimited field.

 ## Testing and first sync